Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Setting and strategy

 A conservative diffeomorphism $f: M\to M$ is \emph{ergodic} if the only $f$-invariant sets in $M$ have zero or total volume.
 It is \emph{mixing} if it holds that for every measurable subsets $A,B \subset M$ one has that $\lim_n \mathrm{vol}(A \cap f^n(B)) = \mathrm{vol}(A) \mathrm{vol}(B)$ (we are assuming here that we have normalized the volume so that $\mathrm{vol}(M)=1$).

-To prove Theorem A from Theorem B it is enough to apply the following result which is a consequence of the main result of \cite{BurnsWilkinson} (in this setting it also follows from \cite{HHU-Ergo}):
+To prove Theorems A from Theorem B it is enough to apply the following result which is a consequence of the main result of \cite{BurnsWilkinson} (in this setting it also follows from \cite{HHU-Ergo}):

 \begin{theorem} Let $f: M \to M$ be a conservative partially hyperbolic diffeomorphism of class $C^{1+}$ which is accessible and has center dimension equal to $1$.
 Then, $f$ is a $K$-system with respect to volume.
 In particular it is ergodic and mixing. \end{theorem}